How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 Native Salesforce provides weekly data export capability, but this isn't adequate for most organizations.
 Implement:

-Metadata backup via version control.
-Store all configuration, Apex code, and declarative automation in Git repositories.
+- Metadata in Git — Store all configuration, Apex code, and declarative automation in Git repositories

 Maintain multiple sandbox environments: